Aquafina-water-bottle/jp-mining-note/docs/docs/scripts.md

 !!! note
     If you are using Linux, I recommend using [ames](https://github.com/eshrh/ames) instead of ShareX.
-    Unfortunately, I'm not aware of a good solution for MacOS users.
+    Unfortunately, I'm not aware of a good solution for macOS users.

 ## Feature Summary